AOL83/Remember-Me-By-Trade/README.md

 ## Credits
 ----

-* I used similarly structured code for my home page, nav bar and footer as taught in the 'Love Running Walkthrough Project' on the [Code Institute's](https://codeinstitute.net/) Full Stack Web Development course and then made my changes from there as i wanted to add a bit of my own artistic flare to it.
-I did change somemof the styling, but ultimately I was aiming for a simliar layout for my main page and navigation links/footer and as this was my first project this code helped me to get off to a good start.
+* I used similarly structured code for my home page, nav bar and footer as taught in the 'Love Running Walkthrough Project' on the [Code Institute's](https://codeinstitute.net/) Full Stack Web Development course and then made my changes from there as I wanted to add a bit of my own artistic flare to it using the sources of infomation I had been kindly give.
+I did change some of the styling, but ultimately I was aiming for a simliar layout for my main page and navigation link response and the footer.
+As this was my first project this code helped me to get off to a good start.

 * [CSS-Tricks](https://css-tricks.com/) has been an invaluable resource and I have read many articles relating to positioning, flexbox, and styling my contact form.